fusionfabric/open-api-standard/Collections_and_Pagination.md

 -   `last` - this link returns the last set of items in the collection

-All items are based on the requested `limit` and `offset` parameters.
+All links are based on the requested `limit` and `offset` parameters.

-Note that links can also be provided for `GET` operations that return a single item rather than a collection - see the *HATEOAS and HAL* section for further details.
+Note that links can also be provided for `GET` operations that return a single item rather than a collection.

 The following example shows a Swagger snippet containing the standard definition of links: